tls-attestation/expat-charter/README.md

 # Scope

-This working group has a narrow focus: to produce a single document specifying an exchange that is performed after handshake completion and provides attestation of one or both TLS endpoints.
+This working group has a narrow focus: to produce a single document specifying an exchange that is performed after handshake completion and binds attestation of one or both peers to the TLS handshake.

 More specifically:
 * The protocol should be agnostic to remote attestation technologies.